-Old English ruh "rough, coarse (of cloth); hairy, shaggy; untrimmed, uncultivated," from West Germanic *rukhwaz "shaggy, hairy, rough" (source also of Middle Dutch ruuch, Dutch ruig, Old High German ruher, German rauh), from Proto-Germanic *rukhaz, perhaps from PIE *reue- "to smash, knock down, tear out, dig up" (source also of Sanskrit ruksah "rough;" Latin ruere "to rush, fall violently, collapse," ruina "a collapse;" Lithuanian raukas "wrinkle," rukti "to shrink").
+Middle English rough (late 14c.), also rouhe, rouwe, roghe, rugh, etc., from Old English ruh, rug- "not smooth to the touch, coarse (of cloth); hairy, shaggy;" of hides, "undressed, untrimmed;" of ground, "uncultivated."
+This is from West Germanic *rukhwaz "shaggy, hairy, rough" (source also of Middle Dutch ruuch, Dutch ruig, Old High German ruher, German rauh), from Proto-Germanic *rukhaz, which is perhaps related to the source of Sanskrit ruksah "rough;" Latin ruere "to rush, fall violently, collapse," ruina "a collapse;" Lithuanian raukas "wrinkle," rukti "to shrink."

 The original -gh- sound was guttural, as in Scottish loch.
 The form row was a regular variant from early 16c. and lingered in dialects.
 Of actions, "characterized by harshness or disparity," c.
 1300; of land, terrain, late 15c. as "rugged, hard to traverse."
 Of stormy weather from mid-14c.; by late 14c. of turbulent seas, rude language, discordant sounds.

 From mid-14c. as "crudely made;" c.
 1600 as "rudely sufficient, not smooth or formed by art."
 Rough stone "undressed stone mortared together" is from mid-15c.
 Of writing or literary style, "lacking refinement, unpolished," 1530s.
 The sense of "approximate" is recorded from c.
 1600.